Why You NEED A Bullet Journal In Your Life

 When you customize your own bullet journal you get to pick what gets included.
 You decide what works the best for you and you can change it as you move along in your journey.

-A Bullet Journal is for you.
+A Bullet Journal is custom built for you, by you.

 The design of your bullet journal evolves right along with you and is only limited by how you decide to use it.